 This command changes the properties of a registered virtual machine which is not running.
-Most of the properties that this command makes available correspond to the VM settings that VirtualBox graphical user interface displays in each VM's "Settings" dialog; these were described in chapter 3, Configuring virtual machines, page 45.
-Some of the more advanced settings, however, are only available through the VBoxManage interface.
+Most of the properties that this command makes available correspond to the VM settings that Oracle VM VirtualBox graphical user interface displays in each VM's Settings dialog.
+These are described in chapter 3, Configuring Virtual Machines, page 40.
+However, some of the more advanced settings are only available through the VBoxManage interface.

-These commands require that the machine is powered off (neither running nor in "saved" state).
-Some machine settings can also be changed while a machine is running; those settings will then have a corresponding subcommand with the VBoxManage controlvm subcommand (see chapter 8.13, VBoxManage controlvm, page 144).
+These commands require that the machine is powered off, neither running nor in a Saved state.
+Some machine settings can also be changed while a machine is running.
+Those settings will then have a corresponding subcommand with the VBoxManage controlvm subcommand.
+See chapter 8.14, VBoxManage controlvm, page 150.

-8.8.1 General settings
+8.8.1 General Settings